How To Check Moisture Content of Wood Without a Meter

 The Oven Test

-The simplest way to check the moisture content of a piece of wood is to weigh a piece of wood, dry it in an oven, then measure it again to see the difference in weights.
-This is the most accurate way to test MC in wood, but it’s also time-consuming.
+The simplest way to check the moisture content of a piece of wood is to weigh a piece of wood, dry it in an oven, and then measure it again to see the difference in weight.
+This is the most accurate way to test the MC in wood but is also time-consuming.

-The oven for this measurement method needs to be well ventilated, and the wood will need to be dried for a significant period of time.
+The oven for this measurement method needs to be well-ventilated, and the wood will need to be dried for a significant period.

-Step 1 – Turn your oven on to 220°F or similar depending on your oven’s heating abilities.
-Again, make sure the oven is well ventilated, or use a kiln.
-The ventilation is important so the water has a place to escape.
+Step 1 – Heat your oven to 220°F. Make sure the oven is well-ventilated, or use a kiln.
+The ventilation is essential so the water has a place to escape.

 Step 2 – Weigh the wood while the oven is preheating.
 Write the number down.

 Step 3 – Put the wood in the oven for 24 hours.
 Weigh the wood after this period, then write the number down.
-The difference in weight between the two measurements is the hypothesized “water weight”.
+The two measurements’ weight difference is the hypothesized “water weight”.

 Step 4 (optional) – You may wish to set the wood in the oven for another 24 hours.
-If the oven-dried wood’s weight changes, it still needed to dry a bit.
+If the oven-dried wood’s weight changes, it still needs to dry a bit.
 If it’s the same as before, you know it’s fully dry.
-Heavier, wetter woods may need multiple days’ worth of drying before they’re ready for measurement.
+Heavier, wetter woods may need multiple days’ worth of drying before being ready for measurement.

 Step 5 – Now plug in the formula above.
 As an example, say that the wood weighed 10 pounds before oven-drying, then 9.2 pounds after.

 Put another way, the MC is the proportion of a wood’s weight made up of water.
 The weight difference shows, out of 100%, how much of that percentage is/was moisture.